You don’t have to be a perfume aficionado to know about Coco Chanel’s most famous perfume creation known as Chanel No 5.

 While I gave a perfect 10 for value for money, this only applies if you like this kind of scent.
 In any case, don’t rush with blind buying, and give it a couple of tests.

 Pros and Cons

 One who is able to recognize the art of the craft should also be aware that nothing is perfect.
 Yet, some things come very close to perfection.

 This is the case with Chanel’s perfume.
-Before deciding should you look into buying this perfume, it’s always good to take a look at Scent Grail’s S.P.A.
-Signature Factor Guide and check out the mayor positive and negative sides:
+Before deciding whether should you look into buying this perfume, it’s always good to take a look at Scent Grail’s S.P.A.
+Signature Factor Guide and check out the major positive and negative sides:

 Collection & Similar Perfumes

 No.5 has many flankers, so instead of just listing them all, I’ll mention a couple that, are worth sampling out: